 The guru or master teacher has transcended the forms.
 He is not stuck in artifice and style.
 Jesus broke cultic taboos such as a literal observance of the Sabbath and taught that human needs take priority over the Sabbath (Matthew 12:1-14).
 He transgressed social restrictions by eating and drinking with tax collections and sinners (Matthew 9:10-13).
 Though he visited the Temple and paid the Temple tax (Matthew 17:24-27), he protested vigorously the commercialization of the Temple cult and drove out the buyers and sellers of the sacrificial animals (Matthew 21; Mark 11).
 These actions aroused the hostility of the religious leaders and led to his arrest and trial by the Sanhedrin and to his suffering and execution under the occupying Roman authorities.
 Amaladoss notes that many Asians regard Jesus as a guru and admire his moral teachings.
 But Mahatma Gandhi went further and held up Jesus’ passion and crucifixion as an example of non-violent struggle.

 There are ways in which Jesus did not act like a guru in the Indian sense.
 For one thing, yoga gurus traditionally did not seek out disciples; disciples sought a guru.
 That was the traditional approach.
 Of course, modern yoga teachers develop brands for their type of yoga and market themselves through social media and workshops in order to attract disciples.
-Yoga is a business and yoga teachers in the modern world must make a living to support their families.
+Yoga has become a business and yoga teachers in the modern world must make a living to support their families.
 They don’t live in caves and depend on the charity of local villagers.
 While there were people who sought out Jesus, Jesus also called disciples to follow him.
 Matthew reports Jesus calling Andrew and Peter, James and John, while they were fishing (Matthew 4:18-22).
 Luke makes the calling of these fishermen-disciples more dramatic (Luke 5).
 John has disciples already called (Andrew, Philip) bringing others (Simon, Nathanael) into the company of the disciples.